openstack/nova-specs/specs/queens/approved/flavor-description.rst

 Security impact
 ---------------

-None.
+A new policy rule for the ``PUT /flavors/{flavor_id}`` API will be added and default to admin-only.

 Administrators will want to keep any details about a flavor at a high enough level to abstract low-level details about their deployment or topology so as to not leak host aggregate details, but this is nothing new.